Narotam-Mishra/react-query-learning/ReadMe.txt

 # So, mutation response is little more verbose than query invalidation but it saves us from making additional network request.

+## Lec 24 - Optimistic Updates (8:30)

+# Optimistic updates implies updating the state before performing a mutation under the assumption that nothing can go wrong.
+It is typically done to give an impression that your app is blazing fast.

+# Steps to implement Optimistic updates :-
+1).
+Instead of onSuccess callback , we will use onMutate, onError & onSettled callbacks within useMutation hook

+1.a). onMutate callback is called before mutation function is fired and is passed the same variables the mutation function would receive,

+1.b).
+Implement onError callback for errors,

+1.c). onSettled - this callback is called if the mutation is either successful or when it encounters error